Dual-stream attention-guided learning for weakly supervised whole slide image classification: Abstract

 \section{Abstract}

-Whole Slide Images are critical for cancer diagnosis due to their ultra-high resolution and rich semantic content.
-However, their massive size and the limited availability of fine-grained annotations pose substantial challenges for conventional supervised learning.
-We propose the dual-stream attention-guided learning framework called DSAGL, a novel weakly supervised classification framework that combines a teacher-student architecture with a dual-stream design.
-DSAGL explicitly addresses instance-level ambiguity and bag-level semantic consistency by generating multi-scale attention-based pseudo labels and guiding instance-level learning.
-A shared lightweight encoder enables efficient long-range dependency modeling, while a fusion-attentive module enhances focus on sparse but diagnostically relevant regions.
-We further introduce a hybrid loss to enforce mutual consistency between the two streams.
-Experiments on CIFAR-10, NCT-CRC, and TCGA-Lung datasets demonstrate that DSAGL consistently outperforms state-of-the-art MIL baselines, achieving superior discriminative performance and robustness under weak supervision.
+Whole slide images (WSIs) play a crucial role in cancer diagnosis due to their ultra-high resolution and rich morphological information, and multiple instance learning (MIL) has become a prevalent paradigm to solve the massive size of WSIs and the scarcity of fine-grained annotations of instance.
+However, most existing MIL methods struggle to accurately identify diagnostically critical local regions (instance) using only slide-level labels, and suffer from modelling the relationship of instances efficiently.
+To address these defects, we propose a Dual-Stream Attention-Guided Learning (DSAGL) framework.
+DSAGL bridges slide-level supervision and instance-level learning through a teacher-student dual-stream architecture, and mitigates instance ambiguity by generating attention-guided pseudo labels.
+The framework employs a shared lightweight encoder to efficiently model long-range dependencies and an attention-based fusion mechanism to enhance sensitivity to sparse, informative regions.
+Extensive experiments on synthetic benchmarks and real-world pathological WSI datasets demonstrate that DSAGL consistently outperforms state-of-the-art MIL methods, achieving superior discriminative performance and robustness under weak supervision.